Estimated reading time: 9 minutes

 Lincoln Rock Lookout offers scenic views over the Jamison Valley nature reserves, as well as a great spot for an amazing Instagram photo opportunity.
 Located at the end of Little Switzerland Dr, this lookout doesn’t have a safety barrier on the edge.
 So, avoid getting closer to the edge of the lookout.

-History – Initially this lookout was called the Flat Rock, however, it was renamed in 2013 to the honour of a great Australian mountaineer who lived in Wentworth falls by the name of Lincoln Hall.
+History – Initially this lookout was called the Flat Rock, however, it was renamed in 2013 to honour a great Australian mountaineer who lived in Wentworth Falls by the name of Lincoln Hall.